crtrott/TeaLeaf-Kokkos/README.md

 The MPI implementation can be changed using the `MPI_F90` and `MPI_CPP` flags.
 This is currently defaulted to use Intel MPI (mpiifort and mpiicpc).

-The `KOKKOS_PATH` flag points to the root directory of a Kokkos installation.
-A full source Kokkos implementation is held locally to the application, but this can be removed and pointed to an existing install.
+The `KOKKOS_PATH` flag points to the root of the Kokkos source directory.

 If compiling for CUDA, please note that there is a wrapper called `nvcc_wrapper` which lives inside kokkos/config/, and the `default_compiler` option must be changed to a valid C++ compiler.
 The current default for this compiler is `icpc`.